-Funding for the HSP is approved by the Texas Transportation Commission.
+The HSP is developed by TRF-TS based on the proposals recommended for funding.
+Funding is approved by the Texas Transportation Commission.
 Upon Commission approval, the HSP is submitted to NHTSA for review, comment, and final approval.
+The HSP is implemented on October 1 of every year, if Federal appropriations allow.
+Proposals approved for funding will become grant agreements in eGrants.